-The South Tees Development Corporation currently operates the following statutory committees:
+The South Tees Development Corporation currently operates the following, as required by statute: :

-- A Board, the ultimate decision-making body of the Development Corporation with a constitutional responsibility to guide and oversee delivery of the key objectives of STDC - An Audit & Risk Committee with oversight responsibilities in matters concerning risk, financial affairs and probity, overseeing STDC's internal audit and external audit arrangements.
+- A Board, the ultimate decision-making body of the Development Corporation with a constitutional responsibility to guide and oversee delivery of the key objectives of STDC. - An Audit & Governance Committee with oversight responsibilities in matters concerning risk, financial affairs and probity, overseeing STDC's internal audit and external audit arrangements.

-The land at STDC (now operating under the trading name of Teesworks) was formerly managed by the South Tees Site Company Ltd (STSC), an interim government body established in December 2016 to ensure the safe, secure and cost-effective management of the former steelworks site.
-STSC was transitioned in the control of STDC in the autumn of 2020 and STDC and its subsidiaries have adopted the trading style 'Teesworks'.
+The land at STDC (now operating under the brand name of Teesworks) was formerly managed by the South Tees Site Company Ltd (STSC), an interim government body established in December 2016 to ensure the safe, secure and cost-effective management of the former steelworks site.
+STSC was transitioned into the control of STDC in the autumn of 2020 and STDC and its subsidiaries continue to discharge STDC's responsibilities on the Teesworks site to achieve the public sector objectives.